 The past participle in English is a verb tense that typically ends in -ed and has a helping verb, and these past participle examples will help you learn to spot them.

 Learning the English language starts with learning the various formations of words, including verb tenses.
 The past participle is one such verb tense.
-TO form the past participle, you usually put an auxiliary verb, such as “was,” “were,” “has” or “had,” with the past tense form of the verb.
+As detailed in our past particle guide, you usually put an auxiliary verb, such as “was,” “were,” “has” or “had,” with the past tense form of the verb.

-To learn to identify past participles, you should study some examples of this verb form. by looking at both regular verbs and irregular verbs in past participle form, you’ll become an expert at finding them in your writing.
+To learn to identify past participles, you should study some examples of this verb form by looking at regular and irregular verbs in past participle form, you’ll become an expert at finding them in your writing.

 What Is a Participle?